fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ### What is a block?
 A block is a closure denoted by a pair of curly braces `{}` or `do..end` reserved word pair immediately following a method call.
 They act as an argument passed to a method when that method is called, allowing us to add additional flexibility to a method, since we can defer some implementation code to the block instead of having to define it explicitly within the method.

+They are created as closures as they are passed to methods (since we can't assign them to local variables unlike Proc objects or lambdas).

 Note that every method in Ruby implicitly accepts a block, though whether that method does anything with the block depends on that method's implementation.
 Blocks can return values, just like methods.
 ```ruby
 def method_one